argrento/huami-token/README.md

 Can be enabled with `-f/--firmware` argument.
 Will work only with `-b/--bt_keys` argument.
 You should input the ID of a device, or `-1` to check for all.
 Script will try to find updates for the firmware and the font pack for the device from the table above.

+Use the downloaded files at your own risk!

 ## Dependencies